michalpasternak7/WG-Gesucht-scraper/README.md

 pip install --target dependencies requests
 ```

+(**Note:** for dependencies that take up a lot of space, like pandas, it's better to not include them and add them later on from the layers.)

 2. Zip the script with its dependencies.
 You can use the following command in your terminal or command prompt:
 ```bash
 zip -r your_lambda_function.zip your_script.py your_dependencies_folder/